rossilor95/wdr-paper-computer-game-night/README.md

 3. Subtraction
 4. Even or Odd

-The challenges are available in the `challenges` folder.
-Each challenge is a markdown file with the description of the challenge and the solution.
+In the `challenges` directory, you can find a markdown file with the instructions for each challenge and an example solution.
+The challenges are designed to be solved in the order presented.
+The first challenge is the easiest and the last one is the hardest.

 ## Additional Resources